gchq/Palisade-examples/example-runner/README.md

 # Example Runner
 Contains the code and shell scripts used in the running of the examples.

+The runner is a wrapper intended to run a set of usecases though the deployed Palisade services.
-These examples will work with [AkkaClient](https://doc.akka.io/docs/akka-http/current/client-side/index.html) to simulate the front-end aspect of streaming of data to the service.
+It will work with [AkkaClient](https://doc.akka.io/docs/akka-http/current/client-side/index.html) to send in requests to Palisade service and collect the response.
-The back-end configuration of the service will be dependent on the choice of the deployment that has been selected, local JVM or K8s environments.
-In each of the examples run, the same data set is used, but with a different user who has a different purpose in viewing the records.
-The response that is produced will be different according the rules that have been defined.

 For deployment specific instructions on how to run the example please refer to the following documentation:
 - [Local JVM](../deployment-jvm/local-jvm/README.md) - Runs the example in separate JVMs on the local machine
 - [Local Kubernetes](../deployment-k8s/local-k8s/README.md) - Runs the example in Kubernetes on the local machine

-For an overview of the examples and
+The full explanation of how this library is used in context to the example is described in the [Overview of the Example](./README.md).